wp-media/backwpup/readme.txt

 [BackWPup](https://backwpup.com/) is the most comprehensive backup & restore plugin for WordPress.

-= 🎉 BackWPup 5.3 – New Features & Improvements =
+= 🎉 BackWPup 5.4 – New Features & Improvements =

-BackWPup 5.3 is now available!
-Building on the enhancements introduced in version 5.2, this update brings back many of the most requested features from earlier releases.
+BackWPup 5.4 is now available!
+Building on the enhancements introduced in version 5.3, this update brings back many of the most requested features from earlier releases.
 We've listened to your feedback to deliver a renewed and improved backup experience.

-🚀 What’s New in BackWPup?
+🚀 What’s new in BackWPup?

-✅ File & Database Single Backup: Easily back up your files and database together in a single job—no need to run separate backups.
-✅ Deselect Website Server:  Pick your preferred backup destination and easily deselect the default website server, giving you more control over your storage.
-✅ Reduced plugin size – We’ve made the plugin smaller, so it uses less space and runs more smoothly on your server.
-✅ Improved Cloud Storages – We’ve fixed issues with Dropbox and SugarSync, making your cloud backups more reliable than ever.
+✅  Include Extra Files or Folders: You can now include non-WordPress files and folders directly in your backups!
+Easily select additional files or entire folders to be covered in your scheduled or manual backups.
+✅ Better Encryption: Preserved the “Encrypt archive” setting after updates; asymmetric keys remain intact.
+Giving you better encryption coverage even after an update.

 If you happen to experience any issues with the new version, contact us directly [here](https://backwpup.com/contact) so we can investigate your case.
 We are committed to resolving any concerns quickly and are actively working to ensure a smooth experience for everyone.